JoelJoelBinks/Web-Development-Projects/README.md

 # Web-Development-Projects
 All of the projects I have done using HTML, CSS, or Javascript.

-Live completed websites:
+Live (still on NKU's domain) websites: http://studenthome.nku.edu/~ostertagj1/Japanese%20Tourism/Index.html http://studenthome.nku.edu/~ostertagj1/musicsurvey.html
-http://studenthome.nku.edu/~ostertagj1/Japanese%20Tourism/Index.html
-http://studenthome.nku.edu/~ostertagj1/musicsurvey.html

-unable to locate Javascript files.